5jt/dyalog-cookbook/manuscript/02 Structure.md

 [^csv]: With version 16.0 Dyalog has introduced a system function `⎕CSV` for both importing from and exporting to CSV files.

+*[HTML]: Hyper Text Mark-up language
+*[DYALOG]: File with the extension 'dyalog' holding APL code *[TXT]: File with the extension 'txt' containing text *[INI]: File with the extension 'ini' containing configuration data *[DYAPP]: File with the extension 'dyapp' that contains 'Load' and 'Run' commands in order to compile an APL application *[EXE]: Executable file with the extension 'exe' *[BAT]: Executeabe file that contains batch commands *[CSS]: File that contains layout definitions (Cascading Style Sheet) *[MD]: File with the extension 'md' that contains markdown *[CHM]: Executable file with the extension 'chm' that contains Windows Help(Compiled Help) *[DWS]: Dyalog workspace
+*[WS]: Short for Workspaces